 A thyroid nodule is a growth (lump) in the thyroid gland.
-The thyroid gland is located at the base of the neck.
+The thyroid gland is located at the front of the neck, just above where your collarbones meet in the middle.

 Thyroid nodules are growths of cells in the thyroid gland.
 These growths can be: